Caatinga: Climate

 During the dry winter periods there is no foliage or undergrowth, as plants try to conserve water.
 Roots protrude through the surface of the stony soil, to absorb water before it is evaporated.
 Leaves fall off the trees to reduce transpiration.
 With all the foliage and undergrowth dead during the drought periods and all the trees having no leaves the Caatinga has a yellow-grey, desert-like look.
 During the peak periods of drought the Caatinga's soil can reach temperatures of up to 60 °C.

 Common rock formations in the caatinga, during the rainy season.

 Brazilian soldiers of the 72.º Batalhão de Infantaria training in the caatinga.
-Note the spike protective clothing for the region.
+Note the spike protective Jibão clothing for the region.

 The drought usually ends in December or January, when the rainy season starts.
 Immediately after the first rains, the grey, desert-like landscape starts to transform and becomes completely green within a few days.
 Small plants start growing in the now moist soil and trees grow back their leaves.
 Rivers that are mostly dry during the past six or seven months start to fill up and streams begin to flow again.